 - National Institute of Standards and Technology (NIST) Publications

 - A Regional Resilience/Security Analysis Process for the Nation's Critical Infrastructure Systems by UT-Battelle, LLC, operator of Oak Ridge National Laboratories, and ASME Innovative Technologies Institute, LLC.
 December 2011.
 (PDF 16 MB)

 - Uses of Risk Analysis to Achieve Balanced Safety in Building Design and Operations by Bruce D. McDowell and Andrew C. Lemer, Editors; Committee on Risk Appraisal in the Development of Facilities Design Criteria, National Research Council.
 Washington, DC: National Academy Press, 1991.

-- Department of Homeland Security, Science & Technology, Infrastructure Protection & Disaster Management Division
+- Department of Homeland Security, Science & Technology, Resilient Systems Division

 - Interagency Security Committee (ISC)

 - National Institute of Standards and Technology

 - Unified Facilities Criteria (UFC)